Tesla Long-term Storage Tips: What You Need to Know

 This is particularly important in extreme temperatures, both hot and cold, as they can affect the battery’s performance.
 Tesla owners can monitor and adjust the charge level of their cars through the Tesla app, which allows them to set a charge limit.

-Another important aspect to consider is energy consumption.
+Another important aspect to consider in Tesla long term storage is energy consumption.
 Features like Sentry Mode and preconditioning, which are designed to keep the car secure and comfortable, can consume a significant amount of energy when left on for long periods of time.
 To cut back on energy consumption, Tesla owners can turn off these features while the car is in storage to prevent vampire drain.

 For Tesla owners who are concerned about power outages, the Tesla Powerwall can provide backup power for your Tesla during a power outage.
 By using solar panels, the Powerwall can charge during the day and provide power to your Tesla during the night or when the power goes out.